raganwald/raganwald.github.com/_posts/2015-06-26-decorators-in-es7.md

 }
 {% endhighlight %}

-This version's `_mixin` function mixes instance behaviour into a class's prototype, so we gain convenience at the expense of flexibility.
-We can try it:
+This version's `_mixin` function mixes instance behaviour into a class's prototype, so we gain convenience at the expense of flexibility:

 {% highlight javascript %}
 const BookCollector = mixin({